Right to Care card

-The Right to Care card is a document issued by some municipal governments in the Philippines for LGBT+ couples who are city residents.
+The Right to Care card is a document issued by some municipal governments in the Philippines for LGBTQ couples who are city residents.

 History

-Quezon City

-The Right to Care card was launched on June 24, 2023, by the Quezon City government under Mayor Joy Belmonte coinciding with Pride Month observance.
+The Right to Care card was first introduced by the Quezon City government.
+It was launched on June 24, 2023, by the Quezon City government under Mayor Joy Belmonte coinciding with Pride Month observance.
 The project is a partnership between the city government and MullenLowe Treyna.
+The idea to enable LGBTQ people to give their partner permission to make medical decisions in behalf of each other via a special power of attorney was conceived by MullenLowe Treyna associate creative director Adrian de Guzman back in 2020.

 The implementation of the relevant program was launched in select hospitals under the Quezon City government such as the Quezon City General Hospital, Novaliches District Hospital, and Rosario Maaclang Bautista General Hospital.
 The city government intends to secure partnerships with privately run hospitals within the city.
+By June 2024, 800 couples have registered for Quezon City Right to Care Card and 78 couples have been issued with their cards.

+It took two more years since the Quezon City's card's launch, for another local government unit to adopt a similar program.
+On June 13, 2025, San Juan in Metro Manila passed the City Ordinance No. 16 series of 2025, authorizing a Right to Care card for city residents.

+Other cities, municipalities and provinces followed suit.
+Cavite is the first province to implement a similar measure when it passed Provincial Ordinance No. 532-2026 on April 20, 2026.

+Proposed nationwide implementation

+The institutionalizing of a Right to Care system has been proposed in the Philippine Congress; both at the House of Representatives and the Senate level.

+Senator Risa Hontiveros filed her version of the Right to Care Bill under Senate Bill No. 1985 in the Senate.